JabRef/jabref/docs/high-level-documentation.md

 Describes relevant information about the code structure of JabRef in a very precise and succinct way.

+We are currently transitioning from a spaghetti to an onion architecture with the `model` in the center, and the `logic` as an intermediate layer towards the `gui` which is the outer shell.
+The dependencies are only directed towards the center.
+We have JUnit tests to detect violations, and the build will fail automatically in these cases.

+The `model` can only represent the most important data structures and has only a little bit of logic attached.
+The `logic` is responsible for reading/writing/importing/exporting and manipulating the `model`, and it is structured often as an API the `gui` can call and use.
+Only the `gui` knows the user and his preferences, and can interact with him to help him solve tasks.
+For each onion layer, we form packages according to their responsibility, i.e., vertical structuring.

+We use an event bus to publish events from the `model` to the other onion layers.
+This allows us to keep the onion architecture but still react upon changes within the core in the outer layers.

 ## Package Structure

 ```